keboola/connection-docs/tutorial/load/googledrive.md

 {: .image-popup}
 ![Google Drive Selected Documents](/tutorial/load/extractor-google-drive-select-sheets.png)

 When you **Add Sheet**, you should obtain a result like the one below.
-Then, click on the **Run Extraction** command on the right.
+Then click on the **Run Extraction** command on the right.
-This will create a background [job](/management/jobs/) extracting the selected sheet from the Google Drive document and loading it into Storage.
+This will create a background [job](/management/jobs/), extracting the selected sheet from the Google Drive document and loading it into Storage.

 When a job is running, a small orange circle appears under *Last runs*, along with RunId and other info on the job.